eciii/pkdb/Virtualization - Virt Tools.md

 	- [libguestfs](https://libguestfs.org/)
 	- [libosinfo](http://libosinfo.org/).

 A project related to the Virt toolkit is [Virt Viewer](https://gitlab.com/virt-viewer).
 It is not mentioned in the Virt Tools website but it is mentioned in the virt-manager website.
-There seems to be some confusion because the virt-manager website lists virt-viewer as part of its toolset but virt-viewer is nowhere under its Gitstore.
-In fact virt-viewer has its own Gitstore at https://gitlab.com/virt-viewer, but unusually has no website of its own.
+There seems to be some confusion because the virt-manager website lists virt-viewer as part of its toolset but virt-viewer is nowhere under its gitstore.
+In fact virt-viewer has its own gitstore at https://gitlab.com/virt-viewer, but unusually has no website of its own.

+Another project related to the Virt toolkit is [ndbkit](https://gitlab.com/nbdkit).
+It is also not mentioned in the Virt Tools website but some of its gitrepos were previously located under the gitstore of libguestfs.
+Now they live under the new ndbkit project, with gitstore https://gitlab.com/nbdkit but no website of its own.

+The Virt stack is the virtualization stack officially promoted and supported by Red Hat.
+This is described in the Red Hat blog post [All you need to know about KVM userspace](https://www.redhat.com/en/blog/all-you-need-know-about-kvm-userspace) by Paolo Bonzini (maintainer of KVM and Red Hat employee).

 ---